Quickdraw

 Two quickdraws.
 The upper has a solid bent gate for the rope and the lower a wire gate for it.

 A quickdraw (also known as an extender) is a piece of climbing equipment used by rock and ice climbers to allow the climbing rope to run freely through protection such as bolt anchors or other traditional gear while leading.

 A quickdraw consists of two carabiners connected by a semi-rigid material (sometimes called the "dogbone").
 One carabiner has a straight gate and connects to an anchoring device.
 The other carabiner is for the climbing rope, and uses a bent gate.
-Quickdraws are manufactured with either a solid carabiner gate or a wire carabiner gate for its lighter weight.
+Quickdraws are manufactured with either a solid carabiner gate or a wire carabiner gate for their lighter weight.

 Use

 A quickdraw is a specific type of runner.

 Runners are used by rock and ice climbers to extend the distance between an anchoring device and the rope.

 A quickdraw is differentiated from a simple open loop of webbing with 2 carabiners on it by the following attributes: